spatel54/scam-storyboard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-*Created with ❤️ to help people stay safe online*
+*Created with care to help everyone stay safe online.*